Fixxpunkt/pili-ana/README.md

 - discussion:  URL to API to get all comments of a discussion
 - approve:     URL to API to approve a comment
 - delete:      URL to API to delete a comment
-- respond:     URL to API to reply to a comment (approve associated comment and create new comment)
+- respond:     URL to API to reply to a comment (approves associated comment and sends editor's response)
 - perspective: URL to perspective API
 - containerId: Google Tag Manager ID